bsouthga/pitchfork_mining/README.md

 Web Scraping Data Structures
 -----------------------

 In order to store the many components of each review, several data structures were created to ease storage and collection.
 For collecting information on pitchfork, a single class was used.
-As each Metacritic album has multiple reviews from varying critics, a two part class structure was utilized.
+As each Metacritic album has multiple reviews from varying critics, a two part class structure was needed.

 ### Pitchfork Review "Scrapings":